Program Overview

 Language Instruction

 Hindi language training begins during orientation and continues through early April.
-For the first four months of the program, Bridge Year participants engage in five to eight hours of Hindi language instruction each week.
-Starting in January, language training continues, but with less frequency, allowing more time for other activities.
+For the first four months of the program, Bridge Year participants engage in five to eight hours of formal Hindi language instruction each week.
+Starting in January, language training continues as needed based on student interest and desire, with the possibility of reducing language study to allow more time for other activities.
 One-on-one tutoring is available throughout the program for those in need of extra practice.
 While the first few months can be challenging for students, conversational competence in Hindi can be attained relatively quickly.

 Placements with Community Organizations

-Participants spend 20-30 hours per week, collaborating with local community organizations.
-Travel time to and from the a placement depends on the assignment, but can range from a 15-minute walk to a 30-minute rickshaw ride.
+Participants spend 20-25 hours per week, collaborating with local community organizations.
+Travel time to and from the placement depends on the assignment but can range from a 15-minute walk to a 25-minute bicycle ride.
 Staff help orient students to their respective assignments and provide continuous support throughout the program.
 Below is a list of community partner organizations in Udaipur.
-This list is not comprehensive, but provides examples of the types of assignments in which students might be placed.
+This list is not comprehensive but provides examples of the types of assignments in which students might be placed.

 Cultural Enrichment Activities